mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 response to an automated alert.
-Stewards with Medic skill might be called upon to place low passengers in their low berths and revive them at the end of their journey, but this responsibility goes to the ship’s medic if one is present.
+Stewards with Medic skill might be called upon to place low passengers in their low berths and revive them at the end of their journey, but this responsibility goes to the ship's medic if one is present.

 On a passenger-carrying starship, the steward is the